 View All Schedules on a Cluster

-A user with the Admin role can view all schedules on a cluster by selecting Schedules from the Agents menu, and then selecting a cluster from the Select Server or Cluster drop down.
+A user with the Super Admin / Admin role can view all schedules on a cluster by selecting Schedules from the Agents menu, and then selecting a cluster from the Cluster drop down.

 The information on this page can help you make sure you have not scheduled too many agents at the same time on the same cluster.